MAnalytics/mywebTemplate/content/publications/_index.md

 Bannister J., **Adepeju M.** & Langton, S. Inequalities in the exposure to crime at the neighbourhood level: A tale of two cities

+**Adepeju M.**.
+Crime concentration and predictability: a review of different hotspotting techniques.

 ## **Journal articles:**

 **Adepeju, M.** and Evans, A., **2018**.
 Determining the optimal spatial and temporal thresholds that maximize the predictive accuracy of the prospective space-time scan statistic (PSTSS) hotspot method. *Journal of Spatial Information Science*, 2018(16), pp.57-84.
 Available [here](https://www.josis.org/index.php/josis/article/viewArticle/362).